-The changes from UMIFA (1972), and in particular the deletion of historic dollar value, are not intended to make any portion of an endowment fund unrestricted assets from a legal standpoint.
-An endowment fund is restricted because of the donor's intent that it not be spent in the current year and the intent that the fund continue to maintain its value for a long time.
-Spending decisions are subject to that general restriction as well as to the restriction that any decision to spend must be prudent, made after considering the factors set forth in Section 4(a).
-Regardless of the treatment of endowment fund from an accounting standpoint, legally an endowment fund should not be considered unrestricted.
+The changes from UMIFA (1972), and in particular the deletion of historic dollar value, are not intended to make any portion of an endowment fund unrestricted assets.
 All assets in an endowment fund are permanently restricted funds and should not be treated as unrestricted funds for accounting purposes or otherwise.
 The Drafting Committee discussed the fact that Financial Accounting Standards 117 and 124 have treated endowment funds as at least partially unrestricted.
 The Drafting Committee concluded that UMIFA (200-) could not address an accounting issue and that the Financial Accounting Standards Board should reconsider the accounting standards applicable to charitable institutions.
 The power over expenditures held by a board of directors or others managing an institution must be exercised in a fiduciary capacity, and the fiduciary duties of loyalty and purpose and the prudence standard restrict the power to make spending decisions.
 Until the managers exercise the power, the funds in an endowment account remain restricted.